simonccc/kopsrox/README.md

 The first time a snapshot is taken the cluster token is written to `kopsrox.etcd.snapshot.token`

-This is not overwriten on further snapshots are taken
+This is not overwriten when further snapshots are taken - even on a new cluster

 `./kopsrox.py etcd snapshot`